CW-Henry/widgets_modifiers/README.md

       }
     ```

     !!
-If two unrelated properties are used in .frame, it may produce unexpected errors.
-As default, .frame uses priority approach to decide which proporties to use.
+If two unrelated properties are used in .frame(), it may produce unexpected errors.
+As default, .frame() uses priority approach to decide which proporties to use.

     Priority: minSize > Size > maxSize > preferredSize.

+# Painting widgets

+  - Border as in .border() will draw all four sides width by default (1.0, changeable by user) around the enforced widget, however if the user wants a more customized border it can be done by providing a border parameter(default to null) for .border().

+  For instance:
+    ```dart
+      ColoredBox(color: Color(0xFFBFBFBF))
+        .border(border: Border(
+            top: BorderSide(width: 3.0, color: Color(0xFFDFDFDF)),
+            left: BorderSide(width: 4.0, color: Color(0xFFDFDFDF)),
+            right: BorderSide(width: 2.0, color: Color(0xFF7F7F7F)),
+            bottom: BorderSide(width: 1.0, color: Color(0xFF7F7F7F)),
+          )
+        ) // HERE
+    ```
+    * Do note that if a border parameter is provided for .border(), it will override any value in width parameter.

 ## Additional information